 PDF-structure-aware entropy mapping — no forensics tool does this.
 Reads raw bytes, computes Shannon entropy in 512-byte windows with 256-byte stride, and maps each window to its structural region.
 Detects: post-%%EOF data (any bytes after the final %%EOF not part of a valid incremental update — raw executables appended are invisible to all PDF-aware parsers), high entropy in non-stream zones (>7.2 bits/byte in comment blocks or trailer area — indicates binary data hidden as PDF comments), entropy cliffs between revisions (sudden entropy jump at an incremental update boundary not corresponding to a new compressed stream = injected encrypted payload), and near-zero entropy in compressed streams (nearly all-zero FlateDecode input that expands to massive output — decompression bomb precursor).
 Zone averages computed for header, comment, stream, non-stream, and post-EOF regions.

-No commercial PDF scanner applies steganography detection to embedded image streams.
+Steganography detection on embedded image streams is a category most PDF scanners don't attempt.
 Chi-square LSB test: in natural images, LSBs are near-uniform; in LSB stego they are exactly uniform (ratio <0.005 from 50/50) — flags stego candidates with statistical confidence.
 Tracking beacons: 1×2px images that are fetched when the PDF is rendered, revealing opener IP, timestamp, and user agent to the attacker.
 JPEG EXIF/COM anomalies: APP1/COM segments >512 bytes in simple images — common steganography carrier used by APT groups to embed C2 configuration in logo images.
 Colorspace mismatches: declared /DeviceGray but actual RGB (extra channels used for data hiding).
 Duplicate visual content with different raw bytes (per-recipient tracking watermarks).
 Requires ≥2 simultaneous indicators to flag, controlling false positive rate.

 ㊵